dgroomes/react-playground/static-markdown-gen/README.md

 This project uses libraries from the [unified](https://github.com/unifiedjs) ecosystem to programmatically build a Markdown AST and serialize it to a Markdown string.
 This has the advantage that Markdown special characters are properly escaped when embedded in a conflicting context.
-For example, you should be able to use bold a piece of text that has asterisks in it without having to think about escaping those asterisks yourself.
+For example, you should be able to bold a piece of text that has asterisks in it without having to think about escaping those asterisks yourself.

 The JSX pragma `/** @jsx md */` tells the transpiler to use a custom factory function instead of React's `createElement`.
 The `md` function creates a tree of objects representing the JSX structure.
 The `renderToMarkdown` function then walks this tree and converts each element type to its Markdown equivalent.

+This is only a toy example: it is neither comprehensive nor robust.

 ## Instructions